davidthaler/Kaggle_Truly-Native/README.md

 The competition involved predicting which of a large set of web pages were sponsored advertising, based on their contents.
 There were about 400,000 webpages total, provided as raw HTML.
 The model implemented here finished 18th out of 274, with an AUC of 0.9797.
+It is a combination of tree models and linear models.
+The tree models ran on feature consisting of counts of tags, attributes, tokens, etc.
+For the linear model features, unique values of tags, atributes, tokens, etc. were hashed into a large, sparse input space.

 ### Requirements
 To run this model, you will need: